ricardorauber/SwiftDatabase/README.md

 let database = SwiftDatabase()
 ```

-`SwiftDatabase` uses `JSONEncoder` and `JSONDecoder` to handle the storage of your data, so you can use your custom ones at the initialization or, if you already have some `Data` from a previous session, you can use it at the `init` as well:
+`SwiftDatabase` uses `JSONEncoder` and `JSONDecoder` to handle the storage of your data, so you can use your custom objects at the initialization or, if you already have some `Data` from a previous session, you can use it at the `init` as well:

 ```swift
 let database = SwiftDatabase(